 –Yamato’s way of being more assertive about fighting has a bit of the old Taichi layered on it.

-I think both Taichi and Yamato have qualities that could be attributable to a leader.
+I think both Taichi and Yamato have qualities that one could attribute to a leader.
 When we were talking about how Taichi and Yamato are different, and how they would grow, while Taichi has a lot of heavy worries holding him back, Yamato probably wouldn’t go in the same direction, and the two of them would end up in opposite positions, and thought about the drama in the narrative thinking that we wanted Yamato to grow up in his own way.
 So Taichi and Yamato have their own story in this series, too.
 That’s why, for Yamato, we also put thought into backtracking from where we know his life story will take him.

 –When they lost Taichi, Hikari went into shock, and the results were surprising.
 Was this because of her dependence on her brother?